coribald/sugoi-hook/README.md

 - translation request / response logging
 - clipboard and final output decisions

-When OpenAI debug logging is enabled, the plugin prints a sanitized outbound request payload plus raw API responses to the console.
+OpenAI logging only emits when the app itself is running in debug mode, and the plugin now supports `minimal`, `debug`, and `noisy` logging levels.

 ## File Structure